Linear functions - parameter plane

 - Judah L Schwartz

 A linear function in the x,y plane can be written as y = mx + b.
 For example, the linear function y = 2x +3, has the values m = 2 and b = 3.
 We can plot this point (2,3) in the m,b plane.
 Every linear function in the x,y plane corresponds to a point in the m,b plane.
-Check the 'get started' box to experiment and see how this works.
-Check the 'explore' box to experiment with intersecting linear functions in the x,y plane Check the CHALLENGE box - a dotted line will appear in the m,b plane.
+The EXPLORE option allows you to experiment and see how this works.
+Check the CHALLENGE box - a dotted line will appear in the m,b plane.
 You can position this dotted line by dragging the two rings.
-After you have placed the dotted line where you want it, you can drag the large dot along the dotted line.
-Each position of the large dot has a set of coordinates (m,b) and therefore corresponds to a linear function in the x,y plane.
+After you have placed the dotted line where you want it, you can animate the motion of the large solid dot along the dotted line.
+Each position of the solid dot has a set of coordinates (m,b) and therefore corresponds to a linear function in the x,y plane.
 As the dot moves along the dotted line you will notice that all the linear functions in the x,y plane pass through a single point.
 CHALLENGE: How is the position of the fixed point in the x,y plane related to the way you placed the dotted line in the m,b plane?
-What questions could / would you ask your students based on this applet?
+What questions could/would you pose to your students based on this applet ?